5jjCopter/EzWifibroadcast/Home.md

 ## Welcome to the EZ-WifiBroadcast wiki!
-** Please Read through this page and other sub-pages before you start asking questions on the forum.**
+**Please read through this page and other sub-pages before you start asking questions on the forum.**

 ### Download
 These are direct download links to images.